Having trouble living within your budget? Hoping to keep your debt load as low as possible?

 Cut utility costs

-- Prioritize your entertainment expenses i.e. do you really need cable TV?
-Ask for student specials on entrance fees and use coupons from student newspapers.
+- Prioritize your entertainment expenses.
+Do you really need multiple streaming services?
+Ask for student specials and discounts.
 Enjoy free activities on campus.

 - Beware of mounting cell phone costs.
 Familiarize yourself with the true cost of a cell phone plan to see if you can afford it before signing the contract.

-- Long distance phone calls can be expensive.
-Try setting a timer to limit your calls to a certain length of time.
-Use email or online chatting to stay connected for less money.
+- Long-distance phone calls can be expensive.
+Use email or web-based apps to stay connected for less.